warc0s/Fox-Detector/README.md

 ### Step 4: Model Testing and Usage
 The `prueba_modelo.py` script applies the trained model to new images, classifying them into 'si_zorros' or 'no_zorros' based on their predicted categories.
 This phase highlighted the model’s practical application and provided insight into its performance and reliability in real-world scenarios.

-## Conclusion
+## Final Thoughts
-Through each phase of this project, from data preprocessing through to the final testing, practical insights were gained into fine-tuning convolutional neural networks and the critical steps necessary for developing a robust classifier.

-Explore the provided scripts and the trained model to gain deeper insights into the specific techniques and strategies employed in this project.
+This project was a comprehensive journey through the lifecycle of a machine learning model, from the meticulous preparation of data to the strategic adjustments during training and the final evaluations.
+Each step reinforced the importance of thoughtful data handling, creative problem-solving, and rigorous testing in building an effective classifier.